csula/cs3220-summer-2017/notes/homeworks/homework1.md

     createFood () {
         // will need to do querySelector to find out every single form element
-        // to get their values before creating a new food }
+        // to get their values before creating a new food
+        // after creating a new food item, add it to store }
 }
 ```